change-hi/change-hi.github.io/morea/data-wrangling/experience-dataframe-analysis.md

 # `DataFrame` Attributes & Arithmetic

-Once you have loaded in one or more `DataFrame`s you may want to investigate various aspects of the data.
+Once you have loaded in one or more `DataFrames` you may want to investigate various aspects of the data.
 This could be by looking at the shape of the `DataFrame` or the mean of a single column.
 This could also be through arithmetic between different `DataFrame` columns (i.e. `Series`).
 The following episode will focus on these two concepts and will help you better understand how you can analyze the data you have loaded into Pandas.

 ## `DataFrame` Attributes